| Annual Chinese Holidays Chapter 1 - Chinese

 • The baby’s “mun yurt” (full

-where hard-boiled red eggs and ginger are served at the table alongside
+month) celebration to mark the first milestonewhere hard-boiled red eggs and ginger are served at the table alongside

 a host of symbolic dishes